 What is at stake

 Most cases involve misdemeanor prostitution charges.
 Some, however,involves gross misdemeanor and felony charges.
-Regardless of the level charged, a first-time defendant will want to keep their criminal record clean of any convictions.
+But regardless of the level charged, a first-time defendant will want to keep their criminal record clean of any convictions.
 It’s important.
 It’s worth retaining a good prostitution attorney to help make that happen.